Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Structured linear controlled differential equations

-where the first-order approximation of the exponential is often used in practice.
+where the first-order approximation of the exponential is sometimes used in practice.
 When the $A^i_{\theta}$ are diagonal or block-diagonal, the composition of \eqref{eq:composee} preserves the structure, as these classes of matrices are closed under multiplication.
-Therefore, using a parallel associative scan reduces the scan depth from $n$ to $\log(n)$, whilst having a computational cost per composition of $\mathcal{O}(d_h)$ or $\mathcal{O}(\sum_{j}b_j^3)$, respectively.
-However, for DPLR, sparse, and Walsh--Hadamard LNCDEs, the structured matrices are not closed under multiplication, which means that the limiting computational cost per composition is the same as a dense LNCDE, $\mathcal{O}(d_h^3)$.
+Therefore, using a parallel associative scan reduces the scan depth from $n$ to $\log(n)$, whilst having a computational cost per composition of $\mathcal{O}(d_h)$ or $\mathcal{O}(d_h\sum_{j}b_j^2)$, respectively.
+However, for DPLR, sparse, and WH SLiCEs, the structured matrices are not closed under multiplication, which means that the limiting computational cost per composition is the same as a DE-LNCDE, $\mathcal{O}(d_h^3)$.
 Table \ref{tab:comparison} summarises the differences in parameter count, computational cost, existence of an efficient implementation, and expressivity of all the SLiCEs considered in this paper, where for simplicity we have taken $d_{\omega}=d_h$. \\ \\ For large models, parallel associative scans result in high I/O costs, as each state-transition matrix must be materialised in GPU memory~\cite{yang2024parallelizing}.
-A possible approach to mitigating I/O costs for SLiCEs is combining LNCDEs with the Log-ODE method.
+A possible approach to mitigating I/O costs for SLiCEs is combining them with the Log-ODE method.
 By approximating the solution over intervals, this method avoids explicitly materialising intermediate state-transition matrices.
-However, it does require computing the log-signature of the input path and iterated Lie brackets of the vector fields \citep{Walker2024LogNCDE}.
-A detailed description of this approach is given in Appendix~\ref{app:log_lncde}.
-In Section \ref{sec:uea}, we implement a hybrid strategy: the Log-ODE method is applied to small intervals, and the resulting outputs are then processed using a parallel associative scan. \citet{yang2024parallelizing} introduced an alternative approach for DeltaNet, where a chunk-wise algorithm specifically tailored for diagonal-plus-rank-one state-transition matrices is used to bypass the need to materialise every intermediate matrix, significantly cutting down I/O costs \citep{yang2024parallelizing}.
-DeltaProduct extends this approach to handle DPLR matrices \citep{siems2025deltaproductimprovingstatetrackinglinear}.
+However, it does require computing the log-signature of the input path and iterated Lie brackets of the vector fields~\citep{Walker2024LogNCDE}.
+A detailed description of this approach is given in Appendix~\ref{app:log_lncde} and Table \ref{tab:comparison} quantifies the impact of the Log-ODE method on computational cost.
+In Section \ref{sec:uea}, we implement a hybrid strategy: the Log-ODE method is applied to small intervals, and the resulting outputs are then processed using a parallel associative scan. \citet{yang2024parallelizing} introduced an alternative approach for DeltaNet, where a chunk-wise algorithm specifically tailored for diagonal-plus-rank-one state-transition matrices is used to bypass the need to materialise every intermediate matrix, significantly cutting down I/O costs~\citep{yang2024parallelizing}.
+Independently, \citet{cirone2025parallelflow} and \citet{siems2025deltaproductimprovingstatetrackinglinear} extended this approach to higher rank matrices.
 These approaches can also be applied to diagonal state-transition matrices.
-Therefore, a block-diagonal LNCDE with a large diagonal portion ($b_i=1$ for $i=1,\dots,k-1$) followed by a small dense block emerges as an attractive solution.
+Therefore, a block-diagonal SLiCE with a large diagonal portion ($b_i=1$ for $i=1,\dots,k-1$) followed by a small dense block emerges as an attractive solution.
 The large diagonal section can efficiently utilise the chunk-wise algorithm and the smaller dense section can be processed using parallel associative scans without incurring significant I/O costs.
-Models of this type are explored empirically in Section \ref{sec:fl}.
+We refer to this structure as diagonal-dense SLiCE (D-DE-SLiCE).